 Councillors appointed the Jillings team in response to fears that a paedophile ring had taken hold in children's homes over a 20-year period of abuse.
 The panel unearthed evidence of disciplinary proceedings against 51 care staff, going back to 1974, and 13 convictions, and described the abuse of children as "frankly appalling".
-But, in February 1994, the insurers wrote to Clwyd's county secretary, saying the inquiry would be "a hostage to fortune".
+But in February 1994 the insurers wrote to Clwyd's county secretary, saying that the inquiry would be "a hostage to fortune".

 "Every inquiry is a further dress-rehearsal for claimants and a further incentive to the `bandwagon' syndrome'."

 The report says that the insurers' interests"impinge on the established democratic and constitutional arrangements of England and Wales."

 The 1990 conviction of Stephen Norris, the officer in charge at Cartrefle children's home, for indecently assaulting three boys, was one of the first outward signs of a much wider abuse regime, but usual procedures do not appear to have been followed.